drewdavisvt/davis-podcast-moves/commonmoves.md

 -Yet both podcasts show a tendency to get off topic, as a friends together may do, such as Rogan talking about fighters' drug use at the end of 893.

+-Getting off topic, is part of what makes Rogan's podcast so entertaining.
+He is a personality, so one know expects some fighting talk.
+However, one could also see the host's comedy, past jobs, etc. come up too.

 ####Wrap-Up
 -Joe ends each podcast by stating his guests again by name and saying, "thank you."